 Thus, “Why haven’t we cured cancer yet?” assumes that the disease is a singular enemy.
 Quite incorrect, as there are different kinds to fight.
 And to beat them all, we need to deal with all of them individually.

 In a TED talk given by David Agus, he admitted that even a highly accomplished doctor like him cannot treat advanced cancers.
 The only effective way to fight these diseases (so far) is to catch them early.

 However, the fundamental problems (from where the misconceptions arise) have been a great concern for treating the disease.

-Case in point: The dictionary for describing cancer is very poor – consisting of just symptoms and manifestations.
-Similarly, a Fortune magazine article titled “Why We’re Losing The War On Cancer” points out that much of the failure in fighting cancer – and much of the potential to win the war – has to do with a definition.
+Case in point: The dictionary for describing cancer is not exactly adequate – consisting of just symptoms and manifestations.
+Similarly, a Fortune magazine article titled “Why We’re Losing The War On Cancer” points out that much of the failure in fighting cancer – and much of the potential to win the war – has to do with a definition:

 Fortunately, the need to improve and develop much more refined ways for treatment is being addressed through personalized medicine.
 Instead of using blunt treatments like chemotherapy that have detrimental side effects, projects such as The Cancer Genome Atlas (TCGA) are at the forefront when it comes to this new approach.

-TCGA is the idea of sequencing all of the genes in the cancer cells, figuring out exactly where and how their genes mutated, predicting what drugs will be effective against a certain type of cancer, and creating a new lexicon to describe cancer.
+TCGA is the idea of sequencing all of the genes in the cancer cells and figuring out exactly where and how their genes mutated.
+This will help us predict which drugs will be effective against certain cancers; it can even help us create a new lexicon to describe cancer.

-While it’s true that we still haven’t found a cure for cancer in its various forms yet, advances in the medical field and new technologies like DNA sequencing could mean that we are seeing a glimmer of light from the future.
+While it’s true that we still haven’t found a cure for the disease in its various forms yet, advances in the medical field and new technologies like DNA sequencing could mean that we are seeing a glimmer of light from the future.